Mastering Your Focal Brand Image -- Your Logo

 All too often I see business owners and entrepreneurs who are so in love with whatever logo concept they have come up with, that they fail to even consider doing any research on what is acceptable to the market they service.
 This is one of the biggest mistakes you could make as a business owner!
 Humility is important when establishing your brand image.
 You have to admit that you do not know everything and be open to either researching your industry, target market and competitors yourself or seeking the help of a professional to give you solid recommendations.

 I worked with a gentleman once who wanted to use the colors red and yellow for the logo of his psychiatry practice.
 Coupled with the wrong colors, he wanted to use the image of the sun with some random object around it.
 I strongly advised against not only the color selection, but the visual elements, as the entire logo was simply missing the mark!
 Red is an agitating color and evokes anxiety and anger.
 The image of the sun is fine if you’re a breakfast restaurant serving up eggs, sausage and waffles, but most individuals who visit a psychiatry office need something neutral and calming, not bright and in your face.
-The logo concept that he came up with was exactly the opposite of what the industry called for.
+The logo concept that he came up with was exactly the opposite of what the industry called for and would likely agitate his already fragile client base.

 My recommendations were that a more serene image be used with a combination of blue, green and grey.
 Visually, I suggested the logo incorporate a leaf, an RX symbol or the pharmacy symbol and that he should go with blue and gray for sure and only incorporate green if he were to choose the leaf as a visual element.
-I strongly believe that had he gone with my recommendations, that he would have seen a HUGE difference in not only the client type of his practice, but the client number as well.
+I strongly believe that had he gone with my recommendations, that he would have seen a HUGE difference in not only the client type of his practice, but an increase in clients as well.